micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/tcp_echo/index.md

 sudo minicom -D /dev/ttyACM0
 ```

-Once the port is open, **you need to push two time the key enter** and it should pops up the next menu:
+Once the port is open, **you need to push two times the Enter key** and the next menu should pop up:

 ```bash
 NuttShell (NSH)